free-science-academy/organisation/README.md

 This would help to legitimise the community, and give more recognition to open research practices.
 The primary expected outcome is the more structured growth of the community by providing a more comfortable and legal structure to be part of.

+We believe that it only takes a small number of caring, thoughtful, and committed citizens to become influential in society.

 ## Mission statement <a name="#mission"></a>

 The OSA is a resurgence of the [Society for Free Science](https://www.nature.com/articles/154048a0), established in 1940 but now long since gone.
 We follow a revised version of their 5 core propositions: